This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 Is there a specialist arbitration court in your country?

-No. However, it should be noted that Svea Court of Appeal handles most of the challenge proceedings.
+No. However, it should be noted that Svea Court of Appeal handles by far most of the challenge proceedings concerning Swedish arbitration awards.

 What are the validity requirements for an arbitration agreement under the laws of your country?